MetOffice/lfric_core/documentation/source/pages/main.rst

-The `LFRic Core <https://github.com/MetOffice/lfric_core>`_ project develops a software infrastructure whose prime requirement is to support the development of the Momentum atmosphere model, to replace the Met Office Unified Model.
-LFRic core is also being developed to provide a common library that underpins a range of other earth system modelling requirements and related support tools.
-The LFRic Core Project is being led by the `Core Capability Development Team
+The `LFRic Core <https://github.com/MetOffice/lfric_core>`_ project develops a software infrastructure whose prime requirement is to support the development of the Momentum atmosphere model.
+The LFRic core software also underpins a range of other earth system modelling requirements and related support tools.
+The LFRic core development is led by the `Core Capability Development Team
 <CoreCapabilityDevelopmentTeam@metoffice.gov.uk>`_ within the Science
 IT group at the Met Office.